cjerdonek/rivest-sampler-tests/README.md

 Other implementations include--

-* an AngularJS implementation called [Quick Sampler][quick-sampler] developed by Chris Jerdonek for the browser, and
+* an AngularJS browser implementation called [Quick Sampler][quick-sampler] developed by Chris Jerdonek, and
 * an earlier [browser implementation][browser-impl] developed by [Philip B. Stark][stark].